guilleng/c-programming-a-modern-approach-solutions/chapter4/exercises/01/README.md

 ---

-Following a step by step fashion while respecting operator precedence and associativity, evaluation of the arguments given to `printf` is:
+Following a step-by-step approach that respects operator precedence and associativity, the evaluation of the arguments given to `printf` is performed as follows:

 (a)
 ```